Creativity-and-Emotion-Lab/Emotion-transition-Dynamic/README.txt

 This repository contains the analysis code used to compute emotion dynamic indices and conduct subsequent statistical analyses.

-## Software
+## Software Requirements

-Markov transition matrices, transition probabilities, and PageRank indices were computed in MATLAB R2022a (MathWorks, Natick, MA, USA).

-Subsequent statistical analyses were conducted in Python 3.12 using SciPy, statsmodels, and custom Python scripts.
+The analyses were conducted using the following software:

+* **MATLAB R2022a** (MathWorks, Natick, MA, USA)
+* **Python 3.12**
+* Python packages:

+  * SciPy
+  * statsmodels
+  * Custom Python scripts

 ## MATLAB Analysis

-The MATLAB scripts were used to compute individual-level Markov chain indices based on ecological momentary assessment (EMA) data, including:
+MATLAB scripts were used to compute individual-level Markov chain indices based on ecological momentary assessment (EMA) data, including:

 * Markov transition matrices
 * Transition probabilities